dclarke044/Meteorite-Visualization/README.md

 In the data cleaning process we ran into some issues with the size of the dataset.
 We decided to eliminate all meteorites with numbers in the name.
 Those were just smaller pieces of broken meteorites that were already represented in the data.
 Also, their sizes were too small to include in some of the visualizations that we were preparing.

 We also needed to find a way to combine the classes into larger representative groups.
 We grouped them into 7 large categories to better visualize the differences between the classes and added these main categories to a new column in out dataframe.

+### Bubble Chart
+Our first visualization shows each meteorite over time with the bubble size representing the mass in grams.
+This chart was created using Plotly.